 *** This review may contain spoilers ***

-"Young Justice" is simply one if the best animated shorts from the
+"Young Justice" is simply one of the best animated shows from the

 At first I thought it was going to be another anime-influenced series like "Teen Titans".
-Fortunately, it was something much better than, following the same tradition of other mature and well made animations inspired in DC comics, like the "Batman", "Superman" and "Justice League" series from the nineties.
+Fortunately, it surpassed all my expectations, following the same tradition of other mature and well made animations inspired in DC comics, like the "Batman", "Superman" and "Justice League" series from the nineties.

 "Young Justice" had a great script in every episode, is funny to watch, has likable and interesting characters, and also has a great animation with pretty cool designs, which combine modern and classic elements, with excellent results.

 In my opinion, this is a flawless series which I would recommend to anyone.

 10/10 (And I would give this 11 stars if I could)